denysdovhan/vacuum-card/README.md

 [![Buy Me A Coffee][buymeacoffee-image]][buymeacoffee-url] [![Twitter][twitter-image]][twitter-url]

+Updated Finnish (fi) translation.
+Added missing strings and corrected some of the old one.
 > Vacuum cleaner card for [Home Assistant][home-assistant] Lovelace UI

 By default, Home Assistant does not provide any card for controlling vacuum cleaners.
 This card displays the state and allows to control your robot.